William E. Boeing: Early life

 William Boeing's birthplace, on Woodward Avenue, Detroit, was designed by Henry T Brush.

-William Boeing was born in Detroit, Michigan, to Marie M. Ortmann, from Vienna, Austria, and Wilhelm Böing (1846–1890) from Hohenlimburg, Germany.
-Wilhelm Böing emigrated to the United States in 1868 and initially worked as a laborer.
+William Boeing was born in Detroit, Michigan, to Marie M. Ortmann, from Vienna, Austria, and Wilhelm Böing (1846–1890), a wealthy mining engineer, from Hohenlimburg, Germany.
+Wilhelm Böing had emigrated to the United States in 1868 and initially worked as a laborer.
 His move to the United States was disliked by his father and he received no financial support.
 He later made a fortune from North Woods timber lands and iron ore mineral rights on the Mesabi Range of Minnesota, north of Lake Superior.

 In 1890, when William was eight, his father died of influenza and his mother soon moved to Europe.
 Marie enrolled William Jr. and his sister at schools in Switzerland.
 William attended school in Vevey, Switzerland, and returned to the US for a year of prep school at St. Paul's School in Concord, New Hampshire.
 William Boeing's mother remarried in 1898 and moved to Virginia.
 He enrolled at Yale University in New Haven, Connecticut, in 1898, studying in the engineering department of the Sheffield Scientific School, but dropped out in 1903 to go into the lumber business.